AtsukoRuo/note/计算机科学理论/数据库/SQL.md

 A **superkey** is a set of one or more attributes allow us to identify uniquely a tuple in the relation.
 Formally, let *R* denote the set of attributes in the schema of relation *r*.
 If we say that a subset *K* of *R* is a *superkey* for *r*, That is, if $t_1$ and $t_2$ are in $r$ and $t_1 \not = t_2$, then $t_1.K \not = t_2.K$

  If *K* is a superkey, then so is any superset of *K*.
 We are often interested in superkeys for which no proper subset is a superkey.
 Such minimal superkeys are called **candidate keys** or **primary key**.
 Primary key attributes are also underlined in schema：$classroom(\underline{building}, \underline{room\_number}, capacity)$.
-The primary key should be chosen such that its attribute values are never, or are very rarely, changed.

 A **foreign-key constraint** from **attribute(s) *A* of relation *r*1** to **the primary-key *B* of relation *r*2** states that on any database instance, the value of *A* for each tuple in *r*1 must also be the value of *B* for some tuple in *r*2.
 Attribute set *A* is called a **foreign key** from *r*1, referencing *r*2.
 The relation *r*1 is also called the **referencing relation** of the foreign-key constraint, and *r*2 is called the **referenced relation**.

-Note that in a foreign-key constraint, the referenced attribute(s) must be the primary key of the referenced relation.
-The more general case, a **referential-integrity constraint**, relaxes the requirement.
+Note that in a foreign-key constraint, **the referenced attribute(s) must be the primary key of the referenced relation.** The more general case, a **referential-integrity constraint**, relaxes the requirement.
 It requires that the values appearing in specified attributes of any tuple in the referencing relation also appear in specified attributes of at least one tuple in the referenced relation.
 In fact, foreign-key constraints are a *special case* of referential integrity constraints.
 Database systems today typically support foreign-key constraints, but they do not support referential integrity constraints where the referenced attribute is not a primary key.

 A key (whether primary, foreign-key or super) is a property of the entire relation, rather than of the individual tuples.

 ## Schema Diagrams